 Establishing Medical Marijuana Program

-But despite the move by Sessions, Ohio regulators are moving ahead with establishing the medical marijuana program.
-State regulators are nearing the end of a two-year process to set up Ohio’s highly regulated medical marijuana program.
-Ohio awarded provisional licenses to 24 marijuana cultivators in November 2017 and licenses for marijuana processors, testing labs, and dispensaries will be awarded in the coming months.
+But despite the move by Sessions, Ohio regulators are moving ahead with establishing the state's medicinal pot program.
+Last November, the state gave out provisional licenses to two dozen cannabis cultivators, and licenses will be given in the following months.
 The state program will be completely operational by September 8.

 State medical marijuana programs are still protected by a federal budget amendment—the Rohrabacher-Farr amendment—that prohibits the Department of Justice from spending money on enforcement in those states.
 However, this amendment expires on January 19th, which means Congress must act immediately to protect Ohio patients’ access to legal medical marijuana.